From Perception to Simulation: The Emergence of World Models in Multi-modal Reasoning

 Jianfei Cai

-Jianfei Cai is a Professor at the Faculty of IT, Monash University, where he was the inaugural Head of the Data Science & AI Department.
-Before that, he was Head of the Visual and Interactive Computing Division and Head of the Computer Communications Division at Nanyang Technological University (NTU).
+Jianfei Cai is a Professor at Faculty of IT, Monash University, where he had served as the inaugural Head for the Data Science & AI Department.
+Before that, he was Head of Visual and Interactive Computing Division and Head of Computer Communications Division in Nanyang Technological University (NTU).
 His major research interests include visual computing, computer vision, and multimedia.
-He is a co-recipient of paper awards in ACCV, ICCM, IEEE ICIP, and MMSP, and a winner of Monash FIT’s Dean’s Researcher of the Year Award and Dean’s Award for Excellence in Graduate Research Supervision.
-He is currently on the editorial board of TPAMI and IJCV.
-He has served as an Associate Editor for IEEE T-IP, T-MM, and T-CSVT, as well as serving as Senior/Area Chair for CVPR, ICCV, ECCV, ACM Multimedia, IJCAI, ICME, ICIP, and ISCAS.
-He was the Chair of IEEE CAS VSPC-TC during 2016-2018.
-He also served as the leading TPC Chair for IEEE ICME 2012, the best paper award committee chair/co-chair for IEEE T-MM 2020/2019, and the leading General Chair for ACM Multimedia 2024.
-He is a Fellow of IEEE.
+He is a co-recipient of paper awards in ACCV, ICCM, IEEE ICIP and MMSP, and a winner of Monash FIT’s Dean's Researcher of the Year Award and Dean's Award for Excellence in Graduate Research Supervision.
+He serves or has served as an Associate Editor for TPAMI, IJCV, IEEE T-IP, T-MM, and T-CSVT as well as serving as Senior/Area Chair for CVPR, ICCV, ECCV, ACM Multimedia, NeurIPS, ICLR and IJCAI.
+He was the leading General Chair for ACM Multimedia 2024.
+He is a distinguished member of ACM and a Fellow of IEEE.

 Yiwei Wang